lancekrogers/lancekrogers/README.md

 ## What I'm Building

-### Festival Methodology
+### Festival Methodology + fest CLI
-**AI-native project management that scales autonomous operations**

-A goal-oriented framework that transforms high-level objectives into executable work AI agents can complete independently.
-Festival bridges the gap between what you want to build and what AI can actually execute—maintaining context, tracking decisions, and enabling agents to work autonomously for days instead of minutes.

-**Key innovations:**
-- **Hierarchical goal decomposition** – Festival/Phase/Sequence structure with measurable KPIs at every level
-- **Context preservation** – Decisions and rationale maintained across sessions in CONTEXT.md
-- **Autonomy levels** – Tasks marked High/Medium/Low so agents know when to proceed vs. ask for help
-- **Quality gates** – Configurable evaluation frameworks ensure work meets standards before moving forward
+**File-based agent operating system**

+Most AI tools give agents a chat window and hope for the best.
+Festival gives them a structured workspace they can actually navigate.

+It's a hierarchical, file-based methodology where agents learn how to operate through `fest understand` commands, then use `fest execute` and `fest next` to know what to do at each step.
+The methodology itself teaches agents:

+- What files to read (FESTIVAL_GOAL.md, CONTEXT.md, current task)
+- When to read them (just-in-time, not upfront)
+- How to make decisions (autonomy levels: High/Medium/Low)
+- Where to document progress (CONTEXT.md for decisions, TODO.md for status)
+- When work is actually complete (quality gates)

-**[fest CLI](https://github.com/lancekrogers/festival-methodology/tree/main/fest)** – Production-grade Go tool with:
+**[fest CLI](https://github.com/lancekrogers/festival-methodology/tree/main/fest)** is the agent interface:

+- `fest understand` – Teaches agents the methodology (workflow, structure, rules)
+- `fest execute` – Shows agents what to do now
+- `fest next` – Tells agents what comes after current task
-- SHA256 checksums for file integrity
+- File integrity via SHA256 checksums
-- Smart updates (only changed files)
-- Backup support before operations
-- Token counting for LLM cost estimation
+- Smart navigation (fgo) between festivals and projects
-- Config repos for templates/policies
+- Config repos for team-specific templates/policies
+- Quality gate automation
-- Extension system for custom commands
+- Plugin system for custom commands

-- Festival index generation for tool integration
+**The breakthrough:** Agents can work autonomously for days instead of minutes because the file structure + CLI commands replace constant human guidance.
+The methodology is self-documenting through `fest understand`, and the hierarchy (Festival → Phase → Sequence → Task) keeps them oriented.

 ---

 ### Agent Orchestration Infrastructure
-**Breaking the linear constraint in AI tooling**
+**Breaking the linear constraint**

-Collaborative configuration systems that enable nonlinear scaling of autonomous operations.
-Moving beyond single-agent, single-task paradigms to infrastructure where multiple agents coordinate on complex, multi-stage work.
+Building infrastructure where multiple agents coordinate on complex, multi-stage work.
+Moving beyond "one agent, one task" to systems that enable nonlinear scaling of autonomous operations.

 ---

 ### Claude Code Go SDK
 **First unofficial SDK for Anthropic's Claude Code CLI (27⭐)**

 Built in <1 week post-launch.
-Taught me that autonomous agents need fundamentally different infrastructure than human-driven workflows.
+Taught me that autonomous agents need fundamentally different infrastructure than human-driven workflows—which led directly to Festival Methodology.

 ---

 **Currently:** Deep in production agent systems.
 Building infrastructure for teams of 1000+ agents that actually work together.

-**Focus:** Agent orchestration • Collaborative configuration • Autonomous execution at scale
+**Focus:** File-based agent coordination • Self-documenting methodologies • Autonomous execution at scale

 🌐 [lance@blockhead.consulting](mailto:lance@blockhead.consulting)